 Requirement 3: Protect stored cardholder data

-• Encrypt PAN with either one-way hash function, truncation, index tokens, or strong cryptography to ensure portable digital media, backup media, logs, and wireless networks cannot read PAN
+• Encrypt PAN with either a one-way hash function, truncation, index tokens, or strong cryptography to ensure portable digital media, backup media, logs, and wireless networks cannot read PAN

 • Document and implement protection procedures used to protect encryption keys